How can scientific tools, data standards and methods be developed in an open and inclusive way? What drives adoption of open-source scientific tools?

 The various dimensions of Open Science are integrated into almost all of our research and educational work.
 We adopt a range of Open Science practices including version control, computational workflows, open licensing, attribution and referencing.
 We leverage our exertise in developing and using open source tools to collaborate with partners in over 70 countries, and work with governments, international organisations, such as UN and World Bank and development agencies such as SIDA, FCDO and GIZ.

-of Open Science “good enough practices” we compiled for the Climate Compatible Growth project.
+For more information, check out the collection of Open Science “good enough practices” we compiled for the Climate Compatible Growth project.

 Projects